-You must have a written practical placement agreement with the employer or host organisation, in addition to the training plan.
+For practical placements, you must have a separate written agreement with the employer or host organisation, in addition to the Training Plan.
 This must be signed by you, the employer or host organisation, and the student before the placement starts.